List of Robocar Poli episodes

-Robocar Poli is a South Korean animated children's television series created by ROI Visual.
-The series premiered on February 28, 2011 on Educational Broadcasting System, and 120 episodes have aired for five seasons (26 per season).
-Each of the episodes is normally 14 (11 if your not counting into or outro) minutes long.
+Robocar Poli is a South Korean animated children's television series created by RoiVisual, Educational Broadcasting System, Hyundai Motors, Benex Investment and Korea Creative Content Agency.
+The series premiered on February 28, 2011, on Educational Broadcasting System, and 120 episodes have aired over five seasons (26 per season).
+Each of the episodes is normally 14 (11 if you're not counting into or outro) minutes long.